shirtsgroup/cg_pyrosetta/README.md

 ### Installation

 This repository is currently underdevelopment.
-To install local version of this package, clone this repo, and run the following from the main directory:
+To install a local version of this package, first change the `clean_pyrosetta_path` variable in setup.py to a working version of PyRosetta4.

+`clean_pyrosetta_path = /path/to/PyRosetta4`

+Then run the following from the top directory:

 `pip install -e .`